Zipcoder/reveal-slides-light/md/generics.md

   * `Pair<String>` and `Pair<Integer>` are of equal classes as far as runtime checking is concerned.
 -
 -
-## What CAN'T we do with Generics (continued)
 * No Arrays of parameterized types
-  * Remember, the compiler will make these into **Objects** (or bounding type).  <br>You pretty much never want this.
+  * Remember, the compiler will make these into Objects (or bounding type).
+You pretty much always don't want this.
   * You can get around this with some wildcard magic.
-(Strongly discouraged)
+But, like, don't.
   * You can, however, use `@SafeVarargs` for varargs.
 -
 -
-## What CAN'T we do with Generics (continued)
-* No instantiating type variables:
+* No instantiating type variables
   * `new T()` doesn't work
   * Pass in a `Class<T>` and call `class.newInstance()`
   * Use a function with a constructor expression
   * Either way, if you're going to be instantiating a type variable, you're going to be using functions that take arguments instead of directly.
 -
 -
-## What CAN'T we do with Generics (continued)
 * No generic arrays
   * Type erasure here will hurt you.
-Casting from Objects or bounding types to the type you want probably isn't going to work in your favor.
+Casting from Objects or bounding types to the type you want probably isn't gonna work in your favor.
   * Again, here's where you have a function that will take an array constructor expression, kind of like instantiating type variables.
   * Or, call `Array.newInstance`
 -
 -
-## What CAN'T we do with Generics (continued)
 * No using them as statics in generic classes.
   * You can use them in exception specs, though.
 * No throwing or catching them.